 Disable Automatic Login: Left Shift

-If you have set your Mac to login automatically, you can tell it to ignore this setting by holding Left Shift after the boot screen (a white Apple logo and progress bar) appears.
+If you’ve set your Mac to log in automatically, you can tell it to ignore this setting by holding Left Shift after the boot screen (a white Apple logo and progress bar) appears.

-You’ll be taken to the regular login screen, where you can choose another user account or continue as Guest.
+You’ll be taken to the regular login screen, where you can choose another user account or continue with the guest account.